PhrozenIO/PowerRemoteDesktop/README.md

 * Desktop resize can now be forced and requested by viewer.
 * Center virtual desktop glitch fixed.
 * Handshake calls (auth + session / worker negociation) will now timeout to avoid possible dead locks.
+* Virtual Desktop Form can now be set always on top of other forms.

 ### List of ideas and TODO